Galactosemia

-Galactosemia (British galactosaemia, from Greek γαλακτόζη + αίμα, meaning galactose + blood, accumulation of galactose in blood) is a rare genetic metabolic disorder that affects an individual's ability to metabolize the sugar galactose properly.
+Galactosemia (British galactosaemia, from Ancient Greek (galaktos) 'milk' and (haima) 'blood') is a rare genetic metabolic disorder that affects an individual's ability to metabolize the sugar galactose properly.
 Galactosemia follows an autosomal recessive mode of inheritance that confers a deficiency in an enzyme responsible for adequate galactose degradation.

 Friedrich Goppert (1870–1927), a German physician, first described the disease in 1917, with its cause as a defect in galactose metabolism being identified by a group led by Herman Kalckar in 1956.
 Galactosemia was the second disorder found to be detectable through newborn screening methods by Robert Guthrie.

 Its incidence is about 1 per 60,000 births for people of European ancestry.
 In other populations the incidence rate differs.
 Galactosemia is about one hundred times more common (1:480 births) in the Irish Traveller population.

 Symptoms and signs

 Adults

 Galactosemia is generally diagnosed in neonates after symptoms are shown or during routine newborn screening.
 However, there have been rare cases of undiagnosed galactosemia in adults, usually presenting with developmental delay in addition to numerous other symptoms.

-Adults with galactosemia are at higher risk for cataracts (See: Galactosemic Cataract), with a prevalence of 1 in 5.
+Adults with galactosemia are at higher risk for cataracts (See: Galactosemic cataract), with a prevalence of 1 in 5.
 Adults with galactosemia are at a much greater risk for an anxiety disorder (prevalence of 1 in 2, or 50 percent) and a slightly elevated risk of depression (prevalence of 3 in 25, or 12 percent).
 They may also have ADHD, tremors, seizures or other neurological or psychological problems.